djangocon/2023.djangocon.eu/_pages/speaking.md

 title: Speaking at DjangoCon Europe
 ---

-We'll be open the Call For Proposals in early January.
+We'll open the Call For Proposals on the 16th of January.
 Keep an eye on our [Twitter](https://twitter.com/djangoconeurope) account for notifications!

 {% comment %}
-**The deadline is Feb 3rd [AoE](https://time.is/compare/0000_3_March_2023_in_Anywhere_on_Earth) 🔥** That is Feb 4th, 2023, 12:00 UTC.
+**The deadline is 26th Feb [AoE](https://time.is/compare/2359_26_Feb_2023_in_Anywhere_on_Earth) 🔥**
+In UTC, that's 27th Feb, 2023, 12:00.
 You can edit your submissions up until this time.

 [Submit your talk here!](https://pretalx.evolutio.pt/djangocon-europe-2022/cfp){:target="_blank"}
 {% endcomment %}

-## Proposing to DjangoCon US
+## Proposing to DjangoCon Europe

 ### Selection process